 Platoon photo of D Company, #4 Platoon with the South Saskatchewan Regiment, taken in Calgary in March,1944, just prior to going overseas.
-Albert Park is in in the middle row, third from the left.Albert Park
+Albert Park is shown in the middle row, second from the left.Albert Park

 Albert Park (left) with his twin brother, in Moosejaw, SK, while both on leave.Albert Park